 Your company will be obligated to have notified poison centres of the UFI and have this on the product label by the following deadlines:

-- 1 January 2020 for products intended for consumer use (this has been postponed from the original January 2020 date)
+- 1 January 2021 for products intended for consumer use (this has been postponed from the original January 2020 date)

 - 1 January 2021 for products intended for professional use

 - 1 January 2024 for products intended for industrial use only